SharePoint/sp-dev-docs/docs/solution-guidance/list-instance-sharepoint-add-in.md

 ---
-title: List instance in the SharePoint add-in model ms.date: 11/03/2017
+title: List instance in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-List instance in the SharePoint add-in model
+List instance in the SharePoint Add-in model
 ============================================

 Summary